 Alternatively, if a tooth is so badly decayed that it can't be saved and must be extracted, your dentist can replace it with a dental implant, partial denture or a dental bridge.
 An entire set of upper or lower teeth can be replaced with implants or full dentures.
 Your dentist can discuss the pros and cons of each treatment option, but don't wait too long to book an appointment if your teeth are badly decayed.
-Better Health Channel, Victoria warns that an abscesses is a risk factor in developing conditions called Septicaemia (Sepsis) or Cellulitis, which can be life-threatening.

 Preventing rotten teeth